Chitragupta16/kasparro-agentic-Soumyashis-Sarkar/README.md

 ## How It Works

 I avoided the "monolith script" approach.
-Instead, I implemented a **StateGraph** (DAG) where data flows between three specialized nodes:
+Instead, I implemented a **StateGraph** (DAG) where data flows between three specialized nodes with intelligent feedback loops:

-1.  **Analyst Node (Ingestion):** It parses raw text using a LangChain `PydanticOutputParser`.
-This enforces a strict `ProductData` schema immediately.
-If the input is bad, the pipeline fails early rather than pushing forward errors in the pipeline.
+1.  **Analyst Node (Ingestion):** It parses raw text using structured output parsers to enforce a strict `ProductData` schema immediately.
+Crucially, it now **dynamically extracts competitor pricing** from unstructured text, allowing for real-time market comparison without hardcoded values.
 2.  **Strategist Node (Ideation):** It receives the structured context and generates 15+ user-centric questions.
+I implemented a **Self-Correction Loop** here: if the agent generates fewer than 15 questions, the graph automatically rejects the output and forces a retry with a stronger prompt.
-3.  **Publisher Node (Assembly & Tools):** It unctions as the acting layer.
-Unlike a standard template engine, this agent has access to custom **Tools** (Python functions).
-It invokes these tools to perform accurate calculations (like price comparisons) before assembling the final JSON output.
+3.  **Publisher Node (Assembly & Tools):** It functions as the acting layer.
+Unlike a standard template engine, this agent uses **Deterministic Tools** (pure Python functions) to calculate price differences accurately before assembling the final JSON artifacts.

 ## Setup